International students: After you arrive

 - an International Students' Network mingle

-Visit the Welcome Fair on Friday 27 September to find out about all the student societies and clubs you can join as well as find out more about life at Bristol.
+At the end of Welcome Week there is a Welcome Fair where you can find out about all the student societies and clubs you can join as well as find out more about life at Bristol.
 Watch a video from a previous Welcome Fair to find out what to expect.

 Your life in Bristol